erinosb/2020_DSCI512_RNAseq/README.md

 A simple set of wrappers and tools for RNA-seq analysis.
 These tools were designed for the DSCI512 RNA-seq analysis class at Colorado State University

 Below is a tutorial on the use of these scripts:

 ----

 ## Let's download the script templates I've written on github.

-We will build on these scripts each session.
+We will build on these scripts each class session.
-You will be able to tailor these templates to your own purposes.
+You will be able to tailor these templates to your own purposes for future use and for the final project.

 **Exercise**